1. deild kvenna (basketball): History

 The league was founded 1984 and until 2005 it was known as 2. deild kvenna (English: Women's second division).

 On 13 March 2020, the rest of the 2019–20 season was postponed due to the coronavirus outbreak in Iceland.

 Format

-The team with the best record is be crowned first division champion.
+The team with the best record is crowned first division champion.
 The top two teams then play a best–of–three playoff for a promotion to the Úrvalsdeild.

-Teams

-The current first-division teams for the 2021–22 season are: